dataArtisans/flink-training-web/setup/localCluster.md

 In order to execute programs on a running Flink instance (rather than from within your IDE), you need to install Flink on your machine.
 To do so, follow these steps:

-- Download the Apache Flink 1.7.1 release from the [download page](http://flink.apache.org/downloads.html).
+- Download the Apache Flink {{site.flink-version}} release from the [download page](http://flink.apache.org/downloads.html).
 Since we won't use HDFS or YARN, any Hadoop version will work, including the "without bundled hadoop" version.
 - Extract the downloaded archive
 - The resulting folder contains a Flink setup that can be locally executed without any further configuration.